pyglet/pyglet/doc/programming_guide/migration.rst

 pyglet.gl reorganization
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To support multiple (and future backends) and a more flexible rendering architecture, the `pyglet.gl` module has been reorganized under `pyglet.graphics.api.gl`.
+To support multiple backends and a more flexible rendering architecture, the `pyglet.gl` module has been reorganized under `pyglet.graphics.api.gl`.
 If you used OpenGL directly, you will need to update these imports.